archlinux/archinstall/README.md

 # FAQ

 ## Keyring out-of-date
-- For a description of the problem see https://archinstall.archlinux.page/help/known_issues.html#keyring-is-out-of-date-2213 and discussion in issue https://github.com/archlinux/archinstall/issues/2213.
+### For a description of the problem
+See https://archinstall.archlinux.page/help/known_issues.html#keyring-is-out-of-date-2213 and discussion in issue https://github.com/archlinux/archinstall/issues/2213.

-- For a quick fix the below command will install the latest keyrings
+### For a quick fix the below command

+- This will install the latest keyrings!
    ```shell
    pacman -Sy archlinux-keyring
    ```